desec-io/desec-stack/docs/auth/tokens.rst

 Domains for which no explicit policy is configured are subject to the token's default policy.
-It is required to create such a default policy before any domain-specific policies can be created.
+It is required to create such a default policy before any domain-specific policies can be created on a given token.

 Tokens with at least one policy are considered *restricted*, with their scope explicitly limited to DNS record management.
-They can perform neither :ref:`retrieve-account-information` nor :ref:`domain-management` (such as domain creation or deletion).
+They can neither :ref:`retrieve-account-information` nor perform :ref:`domain-management` (such as domain creation or deletion).

-**Please note:**  Token policies are *independent* of high-level token permissions that can be assigned when `Creating a Token`_.
+**Note:**  Token policies are *independent* of high-level token permissions that can be assigned when `Creating a Token`_.
 In particular, a restricted token that at the same time has the ``perm_manage_tokens`` permission is able to free itself from its restrictions (see `Token Field Reference`_).